 This coastal walk follows a popular section of the Cleveland Way from Whitby to Robin Hood’s Bay.
 It’s a stunning stretch of coast with pretty bays and clifftop views.

-We love this walk because it’s easy to follow on decent footpaths and can easily be extended further, you could continue along the coast path to Ravenscar and visit Harwood Dale Forest.
-You can also try the Ravenscar to Robin Hoods Bay Circular Walk which perfectly combines some fine inland moorland scenery and the coast.
+We love this walk because it’s easy to follow on decent footpaths and can easily be extended further.
+You could continue along the coast path to Ravenscar and visit Harwood Dale Forest.
+You could also try the Ravenscar to Robin Hood’s Bay Circular Walk, which perfectly combines fine inland moorland scenery with the coast.

 Follow the route here.